Nuclear Energy

 Summary

-Supporters say nuclear’s low lifecycle emissions, high capacity factor, and fuel security make it a crucial complement to renewables for deep decarbonization.
-Critics counter that large up-front costs, construction delays, accident legacies, and unresolved political hurdles on waste and proliferation make other clean options faster and less risky.
-The policy question is whether cost and governance challenges can be solved quickly enough for nuclear to play a major role this decade.
+Supporters say nuclear power’s low lifecycle emissions, firm generation, and fuel security make it a crucial complement to renewables for deep decarbonization.
+Critics counter that high upfront costs, long construction timelines, accident legacies, waste management, and safeguards concerns make other clean-energy options faster or less risky.
+The policy question is whether cost, timeline, and governance challenges can be solved quickly enough for nuclear to play a major role in climate and energy-security goals.

 Historical Context

-Commercial nuclear power grew rapidly from the 1960s, slowed after major accidents and cost overruns, and has re-entered climate debates as countries seek firm low-carbon power.
-Recent interest includes life-extensions, new builds, and advanced reactors/SMRs, alongside parallel pushes for renewables, storage, and efficiency.
-International bodies (IPCC, IEA, IAEA) frame nuclear’s potential alongside persistent challenges in cost, timelines, waste, and safeguards.
+Commercial nuclear power expanded rapidly beginning in the 1960s, slowed after major accidents and cost overruns, and has re-entered climate debates as countries seek firm low-carbon power.
+Recent interest includes life extensions, new reactor construction, and advanced reactors or small modular reactors, alongside parallel growth in renewables, storage, and efficiency.
+International bodies such as the IPCC, IEA, and IAEA frame nuclear power’s potential alongside persistent challenges in cost, timelines, radioactive waste, and safeguards.